GEOSwift/geos/README.md

 The most common development activity is updating to a new version of GEOS.
 To get started:

-1. Install autotools: `$ brew install autoconf automake libtool`
+1. Install cmake: `$ brew install cmake`
 2. Modify `update.sh` to indicate the version of GEOS that you wish to use.
 3. Run `update.sh`
 4. Debug any issues.
 The script may need to be modified to work with newer versions of the library.
 Please keep it up-to-date so that we have a record of how to get from the GEOS source to the end result in this repo.
-5. Update `geos.podspec`, `geos.xcodeproj`, and `Package.swift` to ensure
+5. Update `Package.swift` and `geos.podspec` to ensure
-continued support for CocoaPods, Carthage, and Swift PM.
+continued support for Swift Package Manager and CocoaPods.
-6. Test all your changes on the full matrix of supported configs (CocoaPods, Carthage, Swift PM) x (iOS, macOS, tvOS) + Swift PM x Linux.
+6. Test all your changes on the full matrix of supported configs (Swift Package Manager, CocoaPods) x (iOS, macOS, tvOS) + Swift PackageManager x Linux.
-7. Update the version numbers in `Resources/Info.plist`, `geos.podspec`,
+7. Update the version numbers in `geos.podspec` and `README.md`
-and `README.md`
 8. Update this README with any relevant information.